Logiqx/gps-wizard/docs/gpx/issues/gpsar.md

 Supports the non-standard gpxdata:speed introduced by the Kickstarter [Trace](https://www.kickstarter.com/projects/activereplay/trace-the-most-advanced-activity-monitor-for-actio) and used by [Waterspeed](https://waterspeedapp.com/).

-Does not support GPX 1.1 + Trackpoint Extensions V3.
+Does not support GPX 1.1 + Trackpoint Extensions V3 for "course" and "speed".
 See [document](../speed.md) for details.